Lawyers have it rough.

 Unique and novel cases or big wins where you made clients hundreds of thousands or millions of dollars can make great clickbait.
 These stories intrigue users, and many will click links in articles to your website to learn more about your services.

 Getting started is pretty simple.
 FATJOE offers a press release writing service, connecting you with dozens of news media outlets to get your message out.
-Or, you can use platforms like Help A Reporter Out (HARO) and become a resident go-to expert for journalists to consult on specific issues or topics.
+Or, you can use digital journalism platforms and become a resident go-to expert for journalists to consult on specific issues or topics.
 Usually, they are more than willing to place backlinks to your site in exchange for valuable contributions or quotes.

 Lastly, it is critical to invest in the technical fundamentals of SEO.
 Getting it right enables Google and users to find your content and credit you for the links you receive.